pycontribs/pyrax/docs/installing_pyrax.md

 # Installing pyrax
-This document will explain how to install pyrax on your system so that you can start creating cloud-based applications in Python.
+This document explains how to install pyrax on your system so that you can start creating cloud-based applications in Python.

 ## Installation with `pip`
-This is the preferred method, as `pip` will handle all of the dependency requirements for pyrax for you.
+This is the preferred method, as `pip` handles all of the dependency requirements for pyrax for you.

 If you don't already have `pip` installed, you should follow the [pip installation instructions](http://www.pip-installer.org/en/latest/installing.html).

 > For all of the examples below, it is assumed that you are installing into a virtualenv, or on a system where you are logged in as the root/administrator.
-If that is not the case, then you will probably have to run the installation under `sudo` to get administrator privileges.
+If that is not the case, then you probably have to run the installation under `sudo` to get administrator privileges.

-`pip` will install pyrax and its dependencies from one of two sources: the official packaged releases on the [Python Package Index (PyPI)](http://pypi.python.org/pypi), or from the source code repository on [GitHub](https://github.com/rackspace/pyrax).
+`pip` installs pyrax and its dependencies from one of two sources: the official packaged releases on the [Python Package Index (PyPI)](http://pypi.python.org/pypi), or from the source code repository on [GitHub](https://github.com/rackspace/pyrax).
 The only difference between the two is that with PyPI you can only install the latest official release of pyrax, while with GitHub you can install any branch, including the current development trunk version.
 Bear in mind that this option is only for developers who need the latest changes and are willing to live with occasional bugs as the code gets updated – what is commonly referred to as the "bleeding edge".

 To install from PyPI, run the following: